DenizSt/TriCats/README.md

 `DiagramCompose[adj1, adj2, …]` composes a finite sequence of diagrams.

-`DiagramCompose` is bilinear with respect to expressions with head `AdjMtx`.
+`DiagramCompose` is bilinear with respect to expressions with head `Diagram`.

 #### DiagramConjugate